ucsb-cs32-s17/ucsb-cs32-s17.github.io/_info/policies.md

 <p><strong>Curving: </strong>The grade  scale above represents the <em>minimum</em> letter grade you will be assigned&#8212;at the instructor's discretion, the grading scale  may be altered <em>in the students' favor</em> if this will be better reflect the students' mastery of the material.
 Thus, <em>if</em> there is a &quot;curve&quot;, it will be applied at the <em>end</em>, not to individual assignments.</p>
 <p><strong>A+ grades: </strong>These may be awarded to the very best performing students in the class—but the cutoff for A+ grades will be determined at the end of the course at the discretion of the instructor (there is no pre-determined cutoff---an average of 97 or more doesn't guarantee you an A+ grade.)</p>

-<p><strong><em>Everything</em> is Cumulative—that's just how CS is.</strong></p>
+<p><strong><em>Everything</em> is cumulative—that's just how CS is.</strong></p>
 <p>Finally—note that just as in a math class, everything we do builds on all the work that came before.
 So, <em>everything</em> is <em>cumulative</em>—so, you can't afford to miss any classes unless absolutely necessary.
 Miss two lectures in a 10-week two-lecture per week course, and you've already skipped exactly 10% of the course&mdash;it wouldn't be surprising if your performance (i.e. final grade) in the course dipped by a similar amount.</p>

 ## Disabled Students Program (DSP)
 UCSB provides academic accommodations to students with disabilities.
 Students with disabilities are responsible for ensuring that the Disabled Students Program (DSP) is aware of their disabilities and for providing DSP with appropriate documentation.
 DSP is located at 2120 Student Resource Building and serves as the campus liaison regarding issues and regulations related to students with disabilities.
+The
-The DSP staff works in an advisory capacity with a variety of campus departments to ensure that equal access is provided to all disabled students.
+DSP staff works in an advisory capacity with a variety of campus departments to ensure that equal access is provided to all disabled students.
 If you have a disability that requires accommodation in this class, please go see the DSP very early on in the quarter.
 I will only honor these types of requests for accommodation via the DSP.
-More information about the DSP is found here: [http://dsp.sa.ucsb.edu](http://dsp.sa.ucsb.edu
+More information about the DSP is found here: [http://dsp.sa.ucsb.edu](http://dsp.sa.ucsb.edu)

 ## UCSB Policy on Academic Honesty<a name="AH"></a>